CivicActions/edscrapers/README.md

 # U.S. Department of Education scraping kit

-> NOTE: More specific documentation is available "on the spot", in the module
-> directories (e.g. `edscrapers/scrapers` or `edscrapers/transformers`).
+> NOTE: More specific documentation is available "on the spot", in the package and subpackages directories (e.g. `edscrapers/scrapers` or `edscrapers/transformers`).

 ## Running the tool